taupecat/sassywp/outline.md

 ## Topics in this Talk

-* What is a CSS preprocessor?
+* What is Sass?
-* What can CSS preprocessors do?
+* What can it do?
-* How can CSS preprocessors enter your WordPress theming workflow?
+* How can make it part of my WordPress theming life?

-## What Is a CSS Preprocessor?
+## What Is Sass?

 * CSS preprocessors are a way of introducing "programming" concepts into CSS

-## Popular CSS Preprocessors

-There's really 3 that have won out.
-There's really 1 that has won.

-* LESS (or Less now maybe?)
-* Stylus
-* Sass

 ## Let's Get Sassy